Kingerthanu/CPP_ParticleSimulation/README.md

     }

 <h4>Threading</h4>
-After Generation Is Done In initParticles We Then Create Threads Which Allows Us To Partition The Workload For Collision Detection To Multiple "Workers" To Allow Us To Gain Runtime Benefits As Instead Of One Thread Sequentially Updating All Particles Itself It Divides The Workload To Multiple Threads (Two Threads Currently As From Testing It Seemed Two Allowed Runtime Benefits Without Diminishing Returns From Context Swapping).
-These Threads Are Synchronized With The Main Window Thread Through The updateBarrier & renderBarrier Barriers To Ensure Workers Render For Each Frame And Don't Run Ahead Frames Which Could Cause Artifacts In Our Simulation.
+After Generation Is Done In `initParticles(...)` We Then Create Threads Which Allows Us To Partition The Workload For Collision Detection To Multiple "Workers" To Allow Us To Gain Runtime Benefits As Instead Of One Thread Sequentially Updating All Particles Itself It Divides The Workload To Multiple Threads (Two Threads Currently As From Testing It Seemed Two Allowed Runtime Benefits Without Diminishing Returns From Context Swapping).
+These Threads Are Synchronized With The Main Window Thread Through The `updateBarrier` & `renderBarrier` Barriers To Ensure Workers Render For Each Frame And Don't Run Ahead Frames Which Could Cause Artifacts In Our Simulation.

     C++
     for (int i = 0; i < NUM_THREADS; ++i) {
-        threads.emplace_back(&`ParticleWindow`::updateParticlesThreaded, this, i);
+        threads.emplace_back(&ParticleWindow::updateParticlesThreaded, this, i);
     }

 Each Thread Does The Motion & Collision Detection For Particles It Is Delegated.
-This Delegation Is Done By Providing Each Thread With A Start Position In The SoA Starting At Index 0 And Going Up Based On Its Provided thread_id (Simply What Thread Was Initialized First, Second, Etc. [i.e., first thread initialized is 0, second is 1]) Then It Increments By The NUM_THREADS We Have To Allow It To Jump Across To The Next Thread It Is Delegated, Ensuring Multiple Threads Don't Access The Same Particle (Which Could Lead To Double-Updates Which Could Lead To Crashes Or Unintended Behavior).
+This Delegation Is Done By Providing Each Thread With A Start Position In The SoA Starting At Index 0 And Going Up Based On Its Provided `thread_id` (Simply What Thread Was Initialized First, Second, Etc. [i.e., first thread initialized is 0, second is 1]) Then It Increments By The `NUM_THREADS` We Have To Allow It To Jump Across To The Next Thread It Is Delegated, Ensuring Multiple Threads Don't Access The Same Particle (Which Could Lead To Double-Updates Which Could Lead To Crashes Or Unintended Behavior).
 Each Particle Will Reflect Off Window Borders By Inverting Its Velocity, And If Colliding With A Particle Will Cause The Binding Impulsive Force On These Two Particles; This Force Is Light To Allow Bonds To Be Broken And To Ensure Particles Don't Snap Together And Is More A Gradual Attraction Towards Each Other.

     C++
-    void `ParticleWindow`::updateParticlesThreaded(int thread_id) {
+    void ParticleWindow::updateParticlesThreaded(int thread_id) {
         while (!terminateThreads) {
               updateBarrier.arrive_and_wait();